varvv/contract-deployments/README.md

 1. Specify the `recipients` and `funds` arrays (in 1e18 units) in the `funding.json` file.
 1. Build the contracts with `forge build`.
 1. Simulate the task with `make sign` and update the generic validations in `VALIDATION.md` with the real values.
 1. Check in the task when it's ready to sign and request the facilitators to collect signatures from signers.
 1. Once executed, check in the records files and mark the task `DONE` in the README.

+## Using the Base Bridge set partner threshold template

+This template is used to update the partner threshold in [Base Bridge](https://github.com/base/bridge), affecting the amount of required partner signatures to approve bridge messages.

+1. Ensure you have followed the instructions above in `setup`.
+1. Run `make setup-bridge-partner-threshold network=<network>` and go to the folder that was created by this command.
+1. Specify the commit of [Optimism code](https://github.com/ethereum-optimism/optimism) and [Base contracts code](https://github.com/base/contracts) you intend to use in the `.env` file.
+1. Run `make deps`.
+1. Ensure only the Sepolia or Mainnet variables are in the `.env` file depending on what network this task is for.
+1. Set the `NEW_THRESHOLD` variable in the `.env` file.
+1. Ensure the `--sender` flag in the `make gen-validation` command in the `Makefile` file is set to a signer for `OWNER_SAFE` in `.env`.
+1. Build the contracts with `forge build`.
+1. Generate the validation file for signers with `make gen-validation`.
+1. Check in the task when it's ready to sign and request the facilitators to collect signatures from signers.
+1. Once executed, check in the records files and mark the task `DONE` in the README.